genomech/juicer1.6_compact/README.md

 - fracton of cis short range (distance less than 20kb) contacts in valid pairs
 - fracton of cis long range (distance more than 20kb) contacts in valid pairs

-### that is dangling ends ?
+### What is dangling ends ?

 Dangling ends is a whole genome fragment.
-So it is not a ligation product.
 Dangling ends can appear in the Hi-C data in two ways: because of back ligations and from anligated genome fragments.
 Anyway this reads do not carry information about 3D conformation of chromatin.

 ## Run sam_to_valid_pairs.sh